Sterniii3/drugdevelopR/validation/test_cases/03_MultitrialTestCases.md

 For strategy 4 under the constraint, the program returns the same results as before as the constraint is fulfilled at the optimum for this strategy.

 ### 03.14 (shows that req.
 03.01, 03.04 and 03.10 are met): {-}
 Use the function `optimal_multitrial_normal()`.
-Supply the same input values as in test case 03.11, however change the parameter fixed to be `"TRUE"` and use case 2 (i.e. at least three trials have to show a significant positive treatment effect) and the strategy 3 (i.e three trials are conducted in phase III).
+Supply the same input values as in test case 03.11, however change the parameter fixed to be `"TRUE"` and use case 2 (i.e. at least three trials have to show a significant positive treatment effect) and the strategy 3 (i.e. three trials are conducted in phase III).

 Verify that the program returns an expected utility of 1749.97 (in 10^5\$), an optimal threshold value of 0.16 and an optimal number of participants of 416 in phase II and 876 in phase III (i.e. 1292 in total), corresponding to three trials with 292 participants each.